natelac/EuchrePy/README.md

 [Monte Carlo Tree Search (MCTS)](https://github.com/matgrioni/Euchre-bot) and [Neural Fictitious Self-Play (NFSP)](https://arxiv.org/pdf/1603.01121.pdf) have been used to different levels of success to create AI for imperfect-information games (Euchre and Poker respectively).
 I am looking to use Monte Carlo Neural Fictitious Self-Play (MC-NFSP) to create an AI for playing Euchre.
 My goal is to implement the methods used for poker described by [Zhang et. al](https://arxiv.org/pdf/1903.09569.pdf) to create an MC-NFSP Euchre AI.

+(I couldn't find any resources that explicitly used NFSP for Euchre so I might try that alone first.
+Maybe I'll implement MCTS, then NFSP, then MC-NFSP)

 ## TODO:

 ### Short Term